tofumatt/strongly-typed/_posts/2014-03-26-on-including-the-uninclusive.md

 minds at the same time.

-There is no forward progress in dismissing someone outright for one of their traits.
-As the already alienated people, you should know this, and be better than the person attacking you.
-You may not convince them by trying to open a dialogue, but you will certainly not convince them by calling them a bigot and putting them on the defensive.
+There is no forward progress in dismissing someone outright for one of their beliefs or traits--even if they're wrong.
+As the already alienated people, we should know this, and be better than the person attacking you.
+You may not convince someone by trying to open a dialogue, but you will **certainly** not convince them by calling them a bigot and putting them on the defensive.

+## Try to be Nice, even when they aren't

 It's worth asking people politely and without angst if their positions have changed.
 It's worth asking people if they'd like to talk about it.
 It's worth